 INDOT has divided its rights-of-way into different zones for vegetation management.
 In doing this, the appropriate maintenance can be performed while controlling costs and environmental impact.
 The primary mowing and vegetation management zones are:

-Clear Zone: This area includes highway medians and extends from the edge of the roadway’s shoulder pavement to 30 feet out.
-This area is mowed at least two times per year and receives selective herbicide treatment every year to target invasive and noxious plants.
-In urban areas and other high traffic volume areas, this zone may be mowed more frequently.
+Clear Zone: This area includes highway medians and extends 30 feet out from the edge of the roadway shoulder pavement.
+This area is mowed at least twice a year and receives an annual selective herbicide treatment to target invasive and noxious plants.
+In urban areas and other high traffic volume areas, this zone may be mowed three to five times a year, depending on need.

 Selective Zone: In areas where right-of-way extends from 30 to 80 feet from the edge of pavement, INDOT enables native plants room to grow to create a natural appearance and provide pollinator habitat.
 INDOT uses spot mowing and herbicide to control invasive and noxious plants, as well as woody vegetation in these areas.

-Natural Zone: Where right-of-way extends more than 80 feet from the road, INDOT enables native plants and vegetation to grow and serve as a defense against invasive species, which includes allowing trees and other woody vegetation to establish.
+Natural Zone: Where right-of-way extends more than 80 feet from the road edge, INDOT allows native plants and vegetation to grow and serve as a defense against invasive species.
 This area shields the roadway from neighboring properties, promotes native plants, and can help connect fragmented wildlife habitat.

 Other Zones: Areas adjacent to INDOT bridges and environmentally sensitive areas receive special treatment.